luise/lobsters/README.md

 # lobsters
-Quilt spec and Dockerfile for lobste.rs
+Kelda spec and Dockerfile for lobste.rs